UNICORE-EU/unicore-docs/source/user-docs/rest-api/job-description/index.rst

 user task can be started.

 Uploading LOCAL files is the responsibility of the client!
-Make sure to read the :ref:`client documentation <ucc-manual>` for more information on this topic.
+Make sure to read the :ref:`client documentation <handle-local-files>` for more information on this topic.

 To tell UNICORE/X that the client does not wish to send any local files, use the flag
 ::

  "haveClientStageIn": "false",

-Otherwise, the server will wait for an explicit *start* command (see the :ref:`rest-api` spec for details) before submitting / executing the user task.
+Otherwise, the server will wait for an explicit *start* command (see the :ref:`REST-API spec <starting-aborting-jobs>` for details) before submitting / executing the user task.